Não Ao Futebol Moderno

 Não Ao Futebol Moderno is a Brazilian shoegaze band formed in 2014 in Porto Alegre, Rio Grande do Sul.
 Initially influenced by 1990s emo, the band gained attention with their debut extended play (EP) Onde Anda Chico Flores?, released through the independent label Umbaduba Records, which they co-founded.
-They released the 2016 album, Vida Que Segue, which marked a stylistic shift toward shoegaze, dream pop, and lo-fi production and received generally positive reception, before splitting up later in 2017 and returning years laters in 2025.
+They released the 2016 album, Vida Que Segue, which marked a stylistic shift toward shoegaze, dream pop, and lo-fi production and received generally positive reception, before splitting up in 2017 and returning years later in 2025.

 History

 Forming in 2014 in the city of Porto Alegre, Rio Grande do Sul, Não Ao Futebol Moderno comprised Kílary Burtet, Felipe, Pedro, and Marco.
 The band gained early attention with the release of their debut extended play (EP), Onde Anda Chico Flores?, through Umbaduba Records, a label founded the same year by a collective of musicians that included members of the band.
 Burtet is also involved in managing the label.

 The EP is characterized by its concise length—approximately eleven minutes— and its clear connection to 1990s emo, drawing influence from bands such as Slint, American Football, and Descartes (from Rio Grande do Sul).
 It features slow, melancholic melodies, introspective lyrics, and expressive vocals that alternate between restraint and anguished screaming.
 Tracks such as "San Martin" express sadness, while others like "Convergência" and "Lição para Vícios Inúteis" explore themes of personal transformation and emotional conflict.

 On 15 July 2016, the band released their first studio album, Vida Que Segue, also through Umbaduba Records.
 The album marked a notable departure from the raw emo sound of their debut EP, with the album and the band moving towards shoegaze, dream pop, alternative rock, and a psychedelic and lo-fi production.
 The band's stylistic evolution reflected a broader range of influences, including 1980s jangle pop and post-punk, as well as contemporary artists such as Real Estate and Mac DeMarco.
 References to classic shoegaze bands like Slowdive and Ride are also present.